John-Brandon/pt_reyes_elk/README.md

 ICF International, where I work on natural resource management issues with state and federal agencies, industry, and tribes.
-I am also a federally appointed member of the Pacific Scientific Review Group established to provide independent scientific expertise to the U.S.
-National Marine Fisheries and Fish and Wildlife Services under the Marine Mammal Protection Act.
+I am also a federally appointed member of the Pacific Scientific Review Group established by Congress to provide independent scientific expertise to the U.S. National Marine Fisheries and Fish and Wildlife Services under the Marine Mammal Protection Act.

 **References**